ipfs/ipfs-docs/docs/how-to/best-practices-for-nft-data.md

 Here's a quick recap of our recommendations:

 - Use IPFS URIs as the canonical form of link to data on IPFS, for example: `ipfs://bafybeigdyrzt5sfp7udm7hu76uh7y26nf3efuylqabf3oclgtqy55fbzdi/metadata.json`
-  - To save space on-chain, you can store just the CID portion of an IPFS URI and create the URI dynamically in your smart contract's URI accessor function by adding the `ipfs://` prefix and path component (if any).

 - HTTP gateway URLs should be generated in your application's presentation layer, to provide a good experience for users with browsers that don't support IPFS natively.
 If possible, provide both IPFS URIs and gateway URLs in your application's user interface.